 Addette has a broad range of professional interests that include the mental health of people of color, in particular, the intergenerational transmission of trauma, and issues unique to first generation college students.
 She is sensitive to the range of experiences and issues within cultural groups, and how these are informed by socioeconomic class, education and appearance.

 Patricia has a long-standing interest in working with individuals and families struggling with issues related to ethnic identity development and acculturation stress, including cultural barriers that might make access to psychotherapy difficult.
 She is involved in research to better understand minority mental health disparities and delivery, particularly within the Asian and Asian American communities.
 She is proficient in Korean.

 Support Groups and Workshops

-When there is sufficient student interest, CPS offers a variety of groups and workshops that may be of interest, including a Crossing Cultures group, International Students Workshop, Men of Color Support Group and Women of Color Support Group.
-Please visit our Group Therapy page for more complete information about all CPS groups offered this semester.
+When there is sufficient student interest, we offer a variety of groups and workshops that may be of interest, including a Crossing Cultures group, International Students Workshop, Men of Color Support Group, Women of Color Support.